API¶

 Read multiple input events from device.
 Return a generator object that yields

-instances.
-Raises BlockingIOError if there are no available events at the moment.
+InputEventinstances.
+Raises BlockingIOError if there are no available events at the moment.- Return type:

 - need_write()[source]¶